killeik/online/source/web/websites/ankarstrom_se__john_articles_html.md

 layout: websitecard.liquid
 draft: false
 ---
 This article inspired me to start this site in plain HTML.
-But "HTML is unpleasant to write" WYSIWYG editors weren’t flexible enough, so I switched to Markdown.
+But "HTML is unpleasant to write", so I switched to Markdown.